polca/premise/docs/inventory_store.md

 accepted; certification has identical semantics on both backends, while all acceptance and integration runs use `"compact"` explicitly.

+## Automatic scenario cache expiry

+`NewDatabase` checks for managed scenario checkpoints unused for more than 24 hours at startup.
+It also removes expired incomplete checkpoint writes.
+Cleanup runs only when no other `NewDatabase` instance is alive: a process-held shared lock protects inventories throughout updates, repeated exports, and reports.
+The lock is released when the instance is garbage-collected or its process exits.
+A long-lived notebook instance therefore defers cleanup until a later startup.

+Pass `cleanup_expired_caches=False` to skip the startup sweep.
+This instance still holds the shared lock.
+Restart existing premise processes when adopting this feature so all builds participate in locking.
+Standalone use of the low-level `InventoryStore` API is not registered as an active build; keep checkpoints for such use outside premise's internal `cached_files` directory.

+Only newly written, UUID-named checkpoints in `cached_files` carry expiry metadata.
+Successful checkpoint reopening refreshes their last-use timestamp;
+expiry metadata is separate from the checksummed inventory payload.
+Base checkpoints needed by retained checkpoints are preserved.
+Existing unmarked checkpoints are never automatically adopted or removed; clean them separately after stopping active builds.
+Source/import caches in `cache`, validation caches, and extracted datapackages are outside this expiry policy.

+Cleanup logs a count and estimated reclaimed space at INFO level (unless `quiet=True`); filesystem errors are warnings and do not abort a build.

 ## Validation reports

 Every completed scenario update receives one cached semantic certificate.